Property Dictionary

 False Ceiling

 False ceilings are secondary ceilings that are hung below the main ceiling with the help of suspension cords or struts.
-These ceilings are created from a wide range of materials such as POP (Plaster of Paris), gypsum board, asbestos sheets, particle board, aluminium panel, wood etc. They are also known as dropped ceiling or suspended ceiling.
+These ceilings are created from a wide range of materials such as POP (plaster of Paris), gypsum board, asbestos sheets, particle board, aluminium panel, wood etc. They are also known as dropped ceiling or suspended ceiling.
 False ceilings can be created to regulate temperature, install lights, conceal electrical cables and pipes or simply for aesthetic purposes.

 Advertisement